 levels of assistance and resources.
 To address structural racism, we must focus on fairness rather than sameness.

-- Why is the County leading with race?
+- Why is "One Community" leading with race?

 Inequities of any kind - because of sexual orientation, income, age, gender, etc. - are unacceptable.
 However,